 8 Days Tanzania safari and tribes culture

 This package includes an optional strenuous trek up Ol Donyo Lengai, the Maasai holy volcano.
 It is a steep walk on loose volcanic earth.
-The climb is about a 2100 meter ascent, starting at around 700 meters above sea level.
-If you are not fit enough for such a trek or have no interest, you stay in bed.
+The climb is about a 2100-meter ascent, around 700 meters above sea level.
+If you are not fit enough for such a trek or are not interested, you stay in bed.
 The others who do the trek get up at 01:00 to start their 5-hour climb at 02:00 from the base camp!

 At the end of this tour, you can visit the Hadzabe people, the only remaining bushmen in Tanzania.
-You can choose to stay with the Hadzabe in their village or go with their hunters daily hunt for food.
+You can stay with the Hadzabe in their village or go with their hunter’s daily hunt for food.
 They use bows and arrows to kill monkeys and other wild animals.
-If you do not wish to experience that, then stay in the village until the hunters return.
-In any case, we recommend that you do not eat any of the bushmeat that the hunters may cook in the forest or village due to health risks.
+If you do not wish to experience that, stay in the village until the hunters return.
+In any case, we recommend that you not eat any bushmeat that the hunters may cook in the forest or village due to health risks.
 They do accept a polite refusal.